Blog

 - Hybrid search: The FT.HYBRID command combines vector similarity with filtering on geographic, numeric, tag, or text data.
 Redis 8.4 adds multiple ranking algorithms (Reciprocal Rank Fusion and linear combination) for score fusion.

-- Semantic caching: Redis LangCache (managed service, currently in preview) stores large language model (LLM) responses and serves cached results for semantically similar queries.
+- Semantic caching: Redis LangCache, a managed service within Redis Iris currently in preview, stores large language model (LLM) responses and serves cached results for semantically similar queries.
 You trade an embedding lookup plus similarity search for avoiding much slower LLM inference calls.
-Redis reports up to 70% savings in high-traffic applications; actual savings depend on query redundancy patterns.
+Redis reported up to 70% savings in high-traffic applications; actual savings depend on query redundancy patterns.
 For open source, RedisVL's SemanticCache provides similar capabilities with more configuration control.

 - Deployment options: Redis Cloud offers fully managed infrastructure with no Kubernetes expertise required.
 Redis Software provides self-managed deployment with enterprise-grade compliance.
 Redis Open Source is free with no orchestration needed.